 Key Feature: MotorMonitor Features More Advanced Measures than Competitors

 The MotorMonitor Host Software is easy to use and provides an impressive list of unique features.
-It was designed to operate on Microsoft Windows 7 operating systems and has taken full advantage of the Windows user interface.
+It was designed to operate on Microsoft Windows 7 Pro or Windows 10 Pro operating systems and has taken full advantage of the Windows user interface.
 Along with an impressive list of advanced measures such as Time at Rest, Zone Entries, Total Beam Breaks and others, this software package also provides features not found anywhere else.

 - Each of these measures may be selected or omitted for output to a spreadsheet compatible file.
 All measures reported are per interval and zone metrics are per interval per zone.

 - Movement Metrics: Fine Movements, X and Y Ambulations, Immobility, Event Time, Total Beam Breaks, Event Count for Rearing, Hole Pokes, etc.

 - Zone Metrics: Distance Traveled, Total Time in Zone, Time at Rest, Entries into Zone and Pokes into Zone.
 Particularly useful with Kinder Scientific’s Elevated Plus Maze Systems.